niminimion/ZKmint/README.md

 **Mint your art, powered by Zero-Knowledge.**

 A privacy-first NFT minting tool for artists.
-ZKmint combines zkLogin authentication with NFT minting capabilities on the Sui blockchain, allowing users to authenticate using Google OAuth and mint photo NFTs without needing to manage private keys directly.
+ZKmint combines zkLogin authentication with NFT minting capabilities on the Sui blockchain, allowing users to authenticate using Google OAuth and mint photo NFTs instantly.
+No private key management, just art.

 ## 🚀 Features